Debt Consolidation

 Borrowers who are nearing retirement may consider debt consolidation as a tool for simplifying their finances and planning for the future.
 Consolidating multiple types of debt into a single, low payment helps stabilize finances, allowing them to establish more predictable expenses and retire with confidence.

-How can BHG Financial help with debt consolidation?
+How BHG Financial can help with debt consolidation

 BHG Financial understands the stress of managing multiple types of debt and selecting the right solution for your financing needs.
 That’s why we offer personal loans specifically designed for borrowers to consolidate large amounts of existing debt.

-• Higher loan amounts: Most lenders offer personal loans between $1,000 and $100,000, but BHG can fund larger loan amounts up to $250,000.1
+• Higher loan amounts: Most lenders offer personal loans between $1,000 and $100,000, but BHG Financial can fund larger loan amounts up to $250,000.1 In fact, nearly 9 out of 10 funded BHG customers report receiving exactly—or more than—the amount they needed.

 See your offer real fast